johannakarras/johannakarras.github.io/index.md

 <img src="images/twitter_demo_short.gif"  width="500" height="300">

-### Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories, arxiv 2024
+### Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories, CVPR 2025
 *Susung Hong, **Johanna Karras**, Ricardo Martin-Brualla, Ira Kemelmacher-Shlizerman*

 We propose Perturb-and-Revise, which makes possible a variety of NeRF editing.
 First, we perturb the NeRF parameters with random initializations to create a versatile initialization.
 Then, we revise the edited NeRF via generative trajectories.